atom-sw/fauxpy-experiments/README.md

 # Nothing needed in Conda
 ```

-3. Create 3 venvs for these 3 Python versions in the upper directory where each script (e.g., `cookiecutter_1.sh`) is located.
+3. Create 3 venvs for these 3 Python versions in the directory that contains the parent directory of the scripts (e.g., `cookiecutter_1.sh`).
 For instance, if the current directory is `scripts` (which contains `cookiecutter_1.sh`), run the following commands:

 ```
 cd ..